nick-prendergast/test-assignment-financing-v1.7/README.md

 ## Implementation Details

-For details about the architecture, design decisions, and implementation approach, please see the [Solution Documentation](SOLUTION.md)
+Please see the [Solution Documentation](SOLUTION.md) to see the outline of my solution

 ## What you get